JahsiasWhite/AudioShape/README.md

 - 🎬 Full-screen mode that supports video formats
 - 🎨 Customizable themes

+You can try a simplified version on the web [here](https://slowandreverbify.com)

 > ⚠️ **Note:** This project is still under active development.
 Bugs and errors may occur.
 Feel free to submit a PR or issue on GitHub if you encounter any problems!

 ## Install